 The Anti-Bullying Policy is reviewed alongside the Behaviour Policy.
 It clearly states the whole school policy in terms of the code of conduct around the school and rewards and sanctions.
-The children are reminded of the importance of good behaviour during assembly times and by class teachers.
+The children are reminded of the importance of good behaviour throughout the school day.